 7.1 In the event that we can’t carry out our obligations due to something beyond our control, such as but not limited to acts of God; war; acts of terrorism; airline flight cancellations; strikes or lock-outs by third party organisations; flood; and failure of third parties to deliver goods or services, the IDM shall be relieved of its obligations and liabilities.

 8.1.
 The Intellectual Property Rights in IDM Courses and Qualifications, Study Materials, Assignments, Virtual Classroom Recordings and Exams are owned by the IDM.

 8.2.
 The Intellectual Property Rights in the Student Output, both as a Student and as an IDM Graduate, shall be owned by and shall remain vested in the IDM.

 8.3.
 You agree that you will not rent, lease, sub-license, loan, copy, modify, adapt, translate, reverse engineer, decompile, disassemble or create derivative works based on the whole or any part of an IDM Course or use (other than as permitted under these Terms) reproduce, share or deal in the Course of Study or any part in any way.

 8.4.
 You are welcome to view, copy, and print materials within the IDM Study Materials as long as your use of the information is for informational, personal, and non-commercial purposes relating to your course of study.

 8.5.
-IDM Students and Graduates may not, under any circumstances, upload any of their work or any IDM Study Material to social media or sharing websites.
+IDM Students and Graduates may not, under any circumstances, upload any of their work or any IDM Study Material or Virtual Classroom Recordings to social media or sharing websites.
 You agree to reimburse the IDM for all loss and damage suffered as a consequence of any postings by you on social media.
 In such circumstances the IDM reserves the right to terminate all licences, permissions, and membership privileges granted to the member under this Agreement.

 9.1.
 Nothing in the Contract shall limit or exclude the IDM's liability for: